Don't have time to read it all right now?

 Will it be hard to build your business with only a third of the available customer base?

 This is the strategy that the card issuing banks have come up with.
-They know that businesses want customers, and if enough customers come in demanding that they be able to use a certain type of payment, the business will eventually fall in line.
+They know that businesses want customers, and if enough customers come in demanding that they be able to use a certain type of payment, the business will eventually cave and fall in line.

 This strategy benefits the card issuing bank and the consumer, but all of the payment for the rewards and fees fall squarely on the business owner.
 If you stick with this strategy, you’re certain to continue to lose.
 You’ll be the minor league team always trying to get up to the majors.